Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 is correctly set.

-Validate LLM Serving Endpoint (Example for vLLM on default port 8000 internally, exposed differently):
+Validate LLM Serving Endpoint (Example for vLLM deployment):

 Validate CodeGen Gateway (MegaService, default host port 7778):